reidpat/evolvingcyborgblog/src/site/notes/400 Resources/Projects/Cactus Meditation Garden.md

 ![20240611_143546.jpg|300](/img/user/20240611_143546.jpg)![20240611_143601.jpg|300](/img/user/20240611_143601.jpg)

-Some strategic placement of rocks and statues turns it into a little shrine
+Some artistic arranging of rocks and statues turns it into a little shrine
 ![20240611_143724.jpg](/img/user/20240611_143724.jpg)

 ## Adding Couch